DaleOrders/AWS-Study-Notes/README.md

 - If you see key value and DynamoDB is an answer, this is likely the proper choice.

 Access to Dynamo is from the console, CLI, or API.
-You don't have SQL access.
+You don't have SQL query access.

 Billing based on: